blackhatethicalhacking/XSSRocket/README.md

 • Detects and reports possible XSS vulnerabilities

+• Shows status for the attack based on an algorithm, and estimate of completion every 1 minute

 • Creates a folder with the domain name to save results

 • Prints final message with number of possible vulnerable URLs and a Summary